 “We spoke last night about Kashmir, Prime Minister [Modi] really feels he has it under control.
 They speak with Pakistan and I’m sure that they will be able to do something that will be very good.”
 President Trump delivered the preceding statement to reporters at the G7 Summit on Monday.
-While this might sound like typical rhetoric for the President, he has effectively abdicated the U.S. role in calming tensions between the two nuclear states, a role that has often brought the two back from the brink of large-scale war.
+While this might sound like typical rhetoric for the President, Trump’s statement effectively abdicated the U.S. role in calming tensions between the two nuclear states, a role that has often brought the two back from the brink of large-scale war.

 For context, on August 5th, India revoked a provision from its constitution (article 370) that had preserved a degree of autonomy in Kashmir, a long-contested Muslim majority region along the India-Pakistan border.
 Directly before the revocation, Indian security forces flooded into Kashmir.
 The Indian troops enforced a lockdown, cutting off communications and arresting civilians, as well as government and local leaders.
 The move represented a clear provocation by India.

 The Kashmir border, referred to as the Line of Control, is one of the most heavily militarized regions in the world, positioned between two hostile, nuclear powers.
-Tensions between India and Pakistan flared earlier this year when a Pakistani militant group attacked on an Indian army convoy.
+Tensions between India and Pakistan flared earlier this year when a Pakistani militant group attacked an Indian army convoy.
 The two countries exchanged airstrikes resulting in the downing of an Indian jet.
 A number of similar flares have occurred throughout the years with conflict escalating to war in 1947, 1965, and 1999 (here’s a full timeline of the conflict.)

 While India has rejected official outside mediation on the Kashmir dispute for decades, the U.S. has consistently urged restraint and discouraged unwarranted escalations, and rightfully so.
 America has a dedicated interest in regional stability in the area.
 Instability heightens the threat of nuclear proliferation and potential nuclear war; not to mention, the region is a hotbed for terrorism and extremism.